menu

 Demographics

-In terms of college education, Rio Communities is nearly on par with the US average for all cities of 21.84%: 18.18% of adults 25 and older in Rio Communities have a bachelor's degree or advanced degree.
+The education level of Rio Communities citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.18% of adults 25 and older in Rio Communities have a college degree.

 Rio Communities is an extremely ethnically-diverse city.
 The people who call Rio Communities home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Rio Communities, accounting for 46.92% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Rio Communities residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Rio Communities include German, English, Irish, Danish, and Hungarian.